Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-Both misinformed clues are related to the general topic of food/cooking, but they don't strongly suggest *Pizza Margherita*.
-They could apply to many dishes, but the connection is a bit tenuous (artwork/showroom).
-They achieve ambiguity, but the connection could be strengthened.
+The misinformed clues are related to food and dining experiences, but vague enough to apply to multiple Italian dishes and not specific to Pizza Margherita.
+Clue 1 mentions 'complex special effects' which is unusual and could confuse, and clue 2 mentions a protagonist, which is a bit too abstract.
+They could be improved by being more generic while hinting at the food category.
+However, they do not directly contradict the prompt.

 ✅ Strengths:
 - Attempt to create ambiguity